saiyer123/cse-15l-labreport4/lab4.md

 Step 2
 To clone the fork of the repository copy and paste this into terminal `$ git clone https://github.com/ucsd-cse15l-s23/lab7 <enter>`.
+It says in the image I already created one before I took a screenshot.
 ![Image](cse15l-forkrepository.png)

 Step 3